multifreded/hv20/day18/README.md

 ```

 It seems Santa used a file system encryption software called [eCryptfs].
-Obviously the necessary software has to be installed:
+Obviously the necessary software has to be installed …

 [eCryptfs]: https://en.wikipedia.org/wiki/ECryptfs